Viktor Stålberg: Chicago Blackhawks (2010–2013)

 In the lockout-shortened 2012–13 season, Stålberg recorded nine goals and 14 assists for 23 points in 47 games as the Blackhawks won the Presidents' Trophy as regular season champions.
-Stålberg and the Blackhawks would go on to win the Stanley Cup in 2013 after they defeated the Minnesota Wild in five games, Detroit Red Wings in seven games and the defending Stanley Cup champion Los Angeles Kings in five games in the first three rounds before defeating the Boston Bruins in the 2013 Stanley Cup Finals in six games.
+Stålberg and the Blackhawks would go on to win the Stanley Cup in 2013 after they defeated the Minnesota Wild in five games, Detroit Red Wings in seven games and the defending Stanley Cup champion Los Angeles Kings in five games in the first three rounds before defeating the Boston Bruins in the 2013 Stanley Cup Final in six games.
 He finished the 2013 playoffs goalless but recorded three assists and points in 19 games.

 Nashville Predators (2013–2015)

 On the back of his success in the post-season with the Chicago Blackhawks and unable to negotiate a contract extension with the club, Stålberg left the Blackhawks as a free agent and signed a four-year deal worth $12 million with the Nashville Predators on 5 July 2013.
 On 24 September, Stålberg suffered a sprained AC joint in a pre-season game against the Tampa Bay Lightning from a check by Lightning' defenseman Dmitry Korobov and missed the first four games of the 2013–14 regular season.
 He eventually ended the season playing in 70 games with eight goals, 10 assists for 18 points.

 In the 2014–15 season, his second season with the Predators and sixth in the NHL, failing to live up to the expectations of his contract largely due to knee and shoulder injuries, Stålberg was demoted to AHL affiliate, the Milwaukee Admirals for portions the 2014–15 season.
 He was however summoned back to the Predators towards the end of the 2014–15 season and for the 2015 playoffs in which the Predators lost in the first round in six games to Stålberg's former team and the eventual Stanley Cup champion Chicago Blackhawks.
 On 30 June 2015, after he was placed on unconditional waivers, Stålberg was bought out from the remaining two-years of his contract with the Predators and released to free agency.